torvalds/linux/Documentation/crypto/userspace-if.rst

 operation into kernel space.

 The zero-copy operation requires data to be aligned at the page boundary.
-Non-aligned data can be used as well, but may require more operations of the kernel which would defeat the speed gains obtained from the zero-copy interface.
+Analn-aligned data can be used as well, but may require more operations of the kernel which would defeat the speed gains obtained from the zero-copy interface.